Hwasong-17: In popular culture

 In February 2023, the Korea Stamp Corporation unveiled a series of stamps commemorating the November 2022 test-fire of Hwasong-17.

-In September 2023, the Hwasong-17, along with Hwasong-18 and Hwasal-2, was reported to be featured in patriotic desks for wearing.

-In 2024, Hwasong-17-modeled toys and fireworks were also reported to be sold in North Korea.
+Seven months later, the Hwasong-17, along with Hwasong-18 and Hwasal-2, was reported to be featured in patriotic desks for wearing.
+In November 2023, to celebrate the successful November 2022 test, North Korea created a new holiday on 18 November, called Missile Industry Day.
+Later, in May 2024, Hwasong-17-modeled toys and fireworks were also reported to be sold in North Korea.

-Hwasong-17 is also featured in propaganda posters.
+Hwasong-17 is also featured in North Korean propaganda posters.